AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

 - Go to device settings > open *Apps* > choose *See all apps*;
 - Then tap on the right top corner menu > choose *Show system*;
-- Find the app in the *Power saver* list, select it and activate *Force stop*.
+- Find *Power saver* in the app list, select it and tap on *Force stop*.
 It will remain stopped until the next restart.

 From now on, background apps are supposed to work smoothly and use the standard Android battery optimizations.